 Dental Anesthesiology — Certificate (post-D.D.S.), M.S.D.

 The Advanced General Dentistry Education Program in Dental Anesthesiology is offered to dentists who desire to pursue a career in anesthesiology for dentistry.
-The educational design of this twenty-four month program provides a strong clinical background in anesthesiology.
+The educational design of this thirty-six month program provides a strong clinical background in anesthesiology.
 The program is based in the Koppel Special Care Dentistry Center (KSCDC), an outpatient facility utilizing general anesthesia for dental care.
 The KSCDC is located in the School of Dentistry, where approximately 4,000 patients are treated on an annual basis.
 Scheduled simulation training is obtained at the LLU Medical Simulation Center.
 Additional training in structured rotations in cardiology, internal medicine, and anesthesiology is obtained at area hospitals.

 Didactic instruction is coordinated through the School of Dentistry's Department of Dental Anesthesiology.
 Residents attend an anesthesiology lecture series and weekly grand rounds at Loma Linda University Medical Center.
 In addition, regular meetings of the dental anesthesiology residents are held, during which a variety of contemporary topics are discussed—including a review of the current literature.
 Residents also participate in teaching pain control in the predoctoral curriculum and present their topics at the annual Dental Anesthesia Symposium at Loma Linda University.

 Upon successful completion of the program, the dental anesthesiologist will be eligible to take the diplomate examination of the American Dental Board of Anesthesiology, and to apply for a general anesthesia permit in any state of the United States.